MariBuleandra/LearningAutomationMari/README.md

-#THIS IS THE AUTOMATION PROJECT
+# THIS IS THE AUTOMATION PROJECT

 # Commit 2

-# Commit 3
+# Commit 4